adrienpayong/Skip-Gram-Model-to-Create-Word-Embeddings/README.md

 The default window size is 5.
 - min count: The minimum number of words to consider while training the model; words with less than this number of occurrences will be disregarded.
 The min count value is set to 5 by default.
-- sg:CBOW(0) or skip gram as the training algorithm.
+- sg: CBOW(0) or skip gram(1) as the training algorithm.
 CBOW is the default training algorithm.